ebenz99/GCal2Meet/README.md

 # GCal2Meet

-A repo that automates filling out when2meet's with your google calendar.
+A repository that automates filling out when2meet's with your google calendar.

 ## Directions